[G] for everyone.

 I used the bot yesterday/last week/last month and now it is saying the same things it did last time?

 In order to keep the conversation unique and fresh, the bot will usually avoid repeating any previously sent replies.
-If you clear your browser cookies then change IP address (this can happen if your home internet modem resets, or you're using a mobile), or use another device with a different IP address, the bot will lose track of replies it has already sent, and consider you to be a new user.
+If you clear your browser cookies then change IP address (this can happen if your home internet modem resets, or you're using a mobile phone), or use another device with a different IP address, the bot will lose track of replies it has already sent, and consider you to be a new user.

 The bot will also start repeating previous replies if you have been chatting extensively, and it has already sent every possible reply to you.